LavinaVRovine/hazard/README.md

 **TODO**

+Run main.py --help for possible actions.

+main.py --compare_odds _name_of_game_ :
+Checks if any games are being offered at implemented bookies and if so, compares predicted odds against bookie odds, and then sends email with recommended action.

 ## Development setup

-Just install dependencies from requirements.txt.
-Code is written in python 3.7.
+Just install dependencies from environment.yaml .

 ## Release History